Fujitsu Smart Supply Chain Solutions

 COVID-19 and the seismic supply chain shift

-The coronavirus pandemic interrupted global supply and distribution networks in a way we have never seen before, with material shortages bringing production lines to a standstill.
+The coronavirus pandemic has interrupted global supply and distribution networks in a way we have never seen before, with material shortages bringing production lines to a standstill.

 To stop this happening again, manufacturers need to perform a ‘factory restart’ on their inbound supply chains and outbound logistics – giving teams the insight they need to maintain productivity in all circumstances.

 Anticipating disruption and reacting quickly right through supply and distribution networks will empower your makers to deliver continuous value, whatever is happening in the world.

 Connected manufacturing - anticipate disruption, liberate making

 Smart factory technologies empower manufacturers to work and make in a complex world.
 But to truly thrive in an unpredictable market, these solutions must deliver value beyond your factory floor.

 The fastest way to energize your most important asset – your people – is to build a smart supply and distribution network.

 An intelligent, connected network transforms makers into changemakers.
 Every decision they make is based on real, timely information, liberating their talent.

 With a 360-degree view of the entire manufacturing operation and value chain, your makers can constantly adjust to changing conditions and develop sustainable models.